Ken Marcus

-Ken Marcus (born October 2, 1946) is a famous American photographer, best known for his work in glamour and pornographic photography with Penthouse and Playboy magazines and for his own website.
-For over 40 years he has produced hundreds of centerfolds, editorials, album covers, and advertisements.
-For many years, Marcus has lectured and conducted professional workshops in the US and internationally.
+Ken Marcus (born October 2, 1946) is a famous American photographer, best known for his work in glamour and erotic photography with Penthouse and Playboy magazines and for his own website.
+For over 50 years he has produced hundreds of centerfolds, editorials, album covers, and advertisements.
+For many years, Marcus has lectured and conducted workshops in the US and internationally.

 Early life and education

 Marcus's formal fine-art photographic training began at age 12.
-He studied with famed landscape photographer, Ansel Adams in Yosemite National Park for 13 years as well as with Brett Weston, Paul Caponigro, Wyn Bullock, Imogen Cunningham and Judy Dater, all of whom influenced his early work.
+He studied with landscape photographer, Ansel Adams in Yosemite National Park for 13 years as well as with Brett Weston, Paul Caponigro, Wynn Bullock, Imogen Cunningham and Judy Dater, all of whom influenced his early work.

-Ken Marcus attended the ArtCenter College of Design studying fashion and advertising photography.
+Marcus attended the ArtCenter College of Design studying fashion and advertising photography.
 He later attended the Brooks Institute.
 At age 18, he opened his studio on Melrose Avenue in Hollywood, Los Angeles, where he continued to work for the next 53 years.
+In 2019, Marcus moved his studio operation to the Las Vegas, Nevada, area.

 Career

 In 1965, Marcus established his studio on Melrose Avenue in Hollywood.
 His earliest commercial work consisted of product shots, catalogs, and corporate and editorial assignments.

-Throughout his 20s, Ken's commercial assignments included product and fashion catalogs, architectural interiors, food illustration, magazine editorials and advertising photography.
+Throughout his 20s, Marcus's commercial assignments included product and fashion catalogs, architectural interiors, food illustration, magazine editorials and advertising photography.
 Within five years of opening his studio, his work received national publicity and several Art Directors Club awards.

-By the early '70s Marcus shot regularly for Max Factor, Frederick's of Hollywood, and other West Coast fashion clients.
+By the early 1970s Marcus shot regularly for Max Factor, Frederick's of Hollywood, and other West Coast fashion clients.
 He also photographed musicians for album covers and posters, including the inside gatefold of George Harrison's Living in the Material World.

 Glamour photography

 In 1971 Marcus became the first American photographer for Penthouse magazine.
 His early pictorials involved couples and models photographed through heavy, soft focus diffusion.
 This technique, while popular during the early part of the 20th century, had not been used in publication since the early 1920s.
 Marcus crafted his own homemade diffusion filters because, at that time, there were none available on the commercial market.

-In 1974, Marcus left Penthouse to become the West Coast Contributing Photographer at Playboy magazine.
+In 1974, Marcus left Penthouse to become the West Coast contributing photographer at Playboy magazine.
 For 11 years Marcus's work was featured regularly in Playboy's 15 international editions, and for eight of those years Marcus exclusively photographed the Playboy Calendar.
 Between 1974 and 1985 he produced 41 Playmate layouts, over 100 calendars, covers and editorials and twice received Playboy's 'Photographer of the Year Award'.

 Shortly thereafter, Marcus began shooting pictorials and centerfolds once again for Penthouse.
 New clients at this time included Jordache, Snap-on Tools, NAPA, and Muscle & Fitness magazine.